Paroxysmisch/genome-assembly/dissertation/main.typ

 #place(top + center)[
   #figure(image("graphics/model_architecture.svg"), caption: [Illustration of the encoder-processor-decoder model architecture used.
 Note that the @gnn layer can be substituted with @symgatedgcn, GAT, or SymGAT.]) <fig:model_architecture>
 ]

+== End-to-end neural genome assembly
+In this project we also explore an wholly neural approach to genome assembly, where the @olc algorithm, along with overlap graph, is forgone.
+Allowing a neural network to define and control the entire assembly pipeline, instead of augmenting fixed stages, removes constraints imposed by these phases.

+Our architecture, @pgan is inspired by that of @ptrnet:pl @pointer-networks-paper that was designed to solve challenging geometric problems, including planar @tsp, making it a promising starting point for genome assembly.
+The general idea is that the model receives as input an unordered set of reads, and outputs a permutation of those reads (auto-regressively at test time), corresponding to the assembly.

+While this may seem like a @s2s problem, @s2s models cannot directly handle this task since the output token "vocabulary" (the indices of the input reads) is dependent on the length of the input.
+This problem of the number of target classes in each step of the output depending on input length is handled by @ptrnet:pl through the use of the attention mechanism over each element (read) of the input.
+The element with the maximum attention score is the next token.
+Note that this approach also permits parallel training/teacher forcing in the same manner as training a decoder-only transformer.

+@fig:neural-genome-assembly-custom-model illustrates our architecture, which is split into an encoder and decoder.
+We begin by explaining the encoder.
+Assume we start with a set of $N$ reads, ${r_i | i in {1, 2, .., N}}$ (in #text(fill: blue.lighten(20%))[blue]), forming an unordered set.
+These are encoded _individually_, by either Mamba, or an Encoder-only Transformer @transformer-paper (both represented by *R*), to create a read embedding $e_i$ for each read $r_i$ (in #text(fill: orange)[orange]).
+Note that we also add a special @eos embedding, $e_(N + 1)$.

+In the decoder, we perform auto-regressive decoding.
+We start with the read sequence ordered so far (in #text(fill: purple)[purple]) (prepended with a special @bos token, $r_0$), $S = (r_0, r_a, r_b, ..., r_x)$ (where $a, b, ..., x$ represents some ordering of reads), and pass $S$ through another Mamba model.
+This produces encoded read sequence embeddings $D = (h_0, h_a, h_b, ..., h_x)$ (in #text(fill: red.lighten(25%))[pink]).
+These are then passed through a pooling layer that produces a hidden representation of the assembled sequence so far, $d$, by concatenating $"mean"(D)$ with the final embedding $h_x$.

+Inspired by @ptrnet, the attention mechanism is then used to get attention scores of $d$ over all encoded read embeddings $e_i$.
+Additionally, we compute an overlap similarity score of each $e_i$ with $d$, and integrate this information into a separate attention head.
+Attention scores across all heads are then aggregated, with the next read in the sequence (dotted arrow) decided by the $e_i$ with maximal attention.

+Apart from the use of overlap similarity as additional information integrated into a separate attention head, our approach also differs from @ptrnet:pl in the encoder.
+We respect the unordered-set nature of the input collection of reads, and thus do not apply an @rnn like @ptrnet, as that breaks permutation equivariance of the representations $e_i$ produced.

+#place(top + center)[
+  #subpar.grid(
+    columns: (0.65fr, 1fr),
+    show-sub-caption: sub-caption-styling,
+    figure([#image("graphics/ptr-net.png") #v(0.5cm)], caption: [@ptrnet]), <fig:ptr-net>,
+    figure(image("graphics/neural-genome-assembly.svg", height: 6cm), caption: [@pgan]), <fig:neural-genome-assembly-custom-model>,
+    caption: [@pgan differs from @ptrnet is two key ways.
+First, we ensure to preserve the permutation equivariant nature of the encoder by not using an @rnn, and instead encoding each read individually.
+Second, we encode additional overlap information into the attention mechanism by exploiting attention heads.]
+  )
+]